 Each team member has a unique color and can organize their work for others to see.
 In a conference call, we go around and have each person discuss their weekly activities for 5 minutes or less each.

-Conference calls create a sequential style of interaction: only one person can talk at a time.
-With short attention spans for remote participants, this leads to a lack of focus and ultimately to multi-tasking.
+Video calls create a sequential style of interaction: only one person can talk at a time.
+With short attention spans for remote participants, this leads to a lack of focus and ultimately to multitasking.

 We all get stuck solving problems in our daily work.
 Sometimes it’s hard to grasp all of the parts of an issue at once.
 Mind mapping is a proven way to help you get unstuck quickly, getting all of your thoughts out visually to help you think through the toughest challenges.